 But while material progress will be repressed, it cannot be stopped.

 The challenge we face today is a world where streaming has become the norm and downloading is not readily supported by the prevailing technology.
 This is because the big 3 are the ones who shape the prevailing technology.
 Just as Sony invented CD format, they have thrown all their weight behind streaming, forging deals with tech companies to put all their focus on this method of distribution, leaving downloads in the dust.
-This is fine for the big 3 because they no longer seem to care about new music, they are happy resting on their laurels and milking their back catalogues.
+This is fine for the big 3 because they no longer care about new music, they are happy resting on their laurels and milking their back catalogues.
 But make no mistake, streaming is ravaging our culture and downloads are the solution.

 Off with their Records is based in Norwich, UK, and was conceived in 2016 by Ryan Williamson.
 Our first digibundle was released on April 17, 2017.